 For example, a phone call seems like an invasion of time.
-But an app push notification is as casual as a text message and gives users the easy option of opting out at any time.
+But an app push notification or a fax is as casual as a text message and gives users the easy option of opting out at any time.
 A well-designed business app opens up a whole new world of possibilities for connecting with your audience.

 2. Build Brand Recognition

 The most successful brands are instantaneously recognizable.
 You need to get enough time in front of your customers’ eyes so they can pick you out of a crowd of competitors.